 How To Start A Nonprofit In Delaware

 To start a nonprofit corporation in Delaware, you must file a nonprofit certificate of incorporation with the Delaware Division of Corporations.
-You can submit your certificate by fax or by mail, although some registered agent services (like Northwest) have online filing access with the DE Division of Corporations.
+You can submit your certificate online or by mail.
 Once filed with the state, your certificate of incorporation officially creates your Delaware nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a Delaware Nonprofit Guide:

 - Decide which type of nonprofit to form

 - File a DE Nonprofit Certificate of Incorporation

 - Get a Federal EIN from the IRS

 - Adopt your nonprofit’s bylaws